Mouse-Imaging-Centre/summer_school2017/intro_to_R/intro_to_r_slides20170816.md

     ##  [1] "A" "B" "C" "D" "E" "F" "G" "H" "I" "J" "K" "L" "M" "N" "O" "P" "Q"
     ## [18] "R" "S" "T" "U" "V" "W" "X" "Y" "Z"

-R is an interpretted language.
-When you issue a command in the console, the R interpretter will give output any response it might have.

-The above line asks the R interpretter to print the value of `LETTERS`.
-R will print the result of any computation aprovided at the command line automatically.
-Printing to the console can also be specified manually
+When interacting with the console, R will print the value of any computation, you can also print explicitly.

 ``` r
 print(LETTERS)